-If you don’t have time to prep for a Canada Day party, but still want to celebrate – even just with a simple family dinner – here are a few last-minute ideas that will help you put together a menu worthy of Canada’s birthday.
+If you don’t have time to prep for a huge Canada Day bash, but still want to celebrate – even just with a simple family dinner – here are a few last-minute ideas that will help you put together a Canada Day gathering worthy of our home and native land.

 - Offer a selection of Canadian-made beer and wine only.
 It’s easy to find and makes putting a bar together simple and inexpensive.

 - These Canada Day cake pops are a cute and yummy treat.

 - If you don’t have time to make dessert, pick up a box of Tim Horton’s donuts, stack them on a cake plate and stick a Canadian flag in the top.
 Perfection!

 - Stick sparkler candles in the top of store-bought cupcakes to mimic fireworks.

 - Serve Canadian-beef burgers topped with back bacon and make potato salad from PEI potatoes.